Securing access to Codecov UI with Okta

 Codecov supports Okta through OpenID connect (OIDC).

 Before you continue, make sure you have created an Okta app integration.
-Confirm that the Sign In Method is OIDC Connect and application type is Web Application.
+You may need to contact a security or IT admin at your organization.
+While doing so, confirm that the Sign In Method is OIDC Connect

 Before moving forward, ensure you have Administrator privileges on Codecov.